-- Schedule an appointment with your assigned advisor in Starfish to discuss your academic goals and to create a short-term educational plan - Visit the Learning Support and Tutoring Center for tutoring - Drop by the Library to get help with research; check out resources; access computers and study space; and create media projects
+- Schedule an appointment with your assigned advisor in Starfish to discuss your academic goals and to create a short-term educational plan - Visit the Learning Support and Tutoring Center for tutoring - Drop by the Library to get help with research; check out resources; access computers and study space; and create media projects other scholarships

-- Research and develop a list of four-year colleges and universities - Attend transfer workshops and a transfer fair - Apply for the Seattle Colleges Foundation Scholarship and other scholarships
+- Research and develop a list of four-year colleges and universities - Attend transfer workshops and a transfer fair - Meet with a Political Science faculty during their posted office hours to discuss possible careers and academic opportunities - Apply for the Seattle Colleges Foundation Scholarship and

-- Consider Student Leadership positions and other oncampus jobs - Visit potential universities and determine application deadlines - Meet with Transfer Center advisor to determine transfer eligibility
+- Consider Student Leadership positions and other oncampus jobs - Visit potential universities and determine application deadlines - Meet with Transfer Center advisor to determine transfer eligibility - Check with transfer institutions' planning resources for core political science courses required for major - Attend Undergraduate Research Festival at University of Washington (occurs annually in Spring)

-- Create long-term educational plan with your assigned advisor - Research and contact Philosophy departments at potential universities - Attend transfer workshops and a transfer fair - Attend transfer day at prospective university - Write your personal statement for university applications
+- Create long-term educational plan with your assigned advisor - Research and contact Political Science departments at potential universities - Attend transfer workshops and a transfer fair - Attend transfer day at prospective university - Write your personal statement for university applications - Check in with Political Science faculty during their posted office hours regarding possible careers and academic opportunities

-- Apply to universities or colleges and scholarships - Look for summer internships such as Research Experience for Undergraduates (REUs). - Plan to participate in the transfer student events at prospective universities - Apply for FAFSA or WASFA at transfer university - Ask for letters of recommendation (if needed)
+- Apply to universities or colleges and scholarships - Look for summer internships such as Research Experience for Undergraduates (REUs). - Plan to participate in the transfer student events at prospective universities - Apply for FAFSA or WASFA at transfer university - · Ask for letters of recommendation (if needed)

-- Apply for graduation for the AA-DTA degree - Check in with university for admissions status - Order cap and gown for commencement and join Seattle Central Alumni Association - Attend graduation fair and commencement ceremony.
+- Apply for graduation for the AA-DTA degree - · Check in with university for admissions status - Order cap and gown for commencement and join Seattle Central Alumni Association - Attend graduation fair and commencement ceremony.